 How Burns Happen

-Burns can be caused by many things, but as a Los Angeles personal injury attorney team, these are the most common issues that we see:
+Burns can be caused by many things, but as a personal injury lawyer team, these are the most common issues that we see:

 - Burns from chemicals or gasses